Yeqzids/mpecwatch/README.md

 # MPEC Watch

 [MPEC Watch](https://sbnmpc.astro.umd.edu/mpecwatch/index.html) provides various statistical metrics and plots derived from the Minor Planet Center's Minor Planet Electronic Circular service.
-This is inspired by [MPEC statistics](http://mpec.jostjahn.de) by Jost Jahn.
+The project is inspired by [MPEC statistics](http://mpec.jostjahn.de) by Jost Jahn.

-## Change log

-* 2022 Jan 25: alpha version is now accessible from [SBN-MPC Annex](https://sbnmpc.astro.umd.edu)!
-* 2022 Sep 2: adding statistics and graphs for indivdiual sites,

-## Development stage

-### Home page

-- [x] Figure/table - break-down of number and type of MPECs
-- [x] Table - top 10 of various categories

 ## Individual_OMF
 This script is used to generate the figures (OMF: Obersers, Measurers, and Facilities) for individual observatories.